 Why Are Relationship Dynamics Important?

 Understanding your relationship dynamic is the first step to building a healthier, more fulfilling relationship.
-It can get to the root of the conflict in your relationship and provide tools to build healthier dynamics and patterns.
+It can get to the root of the conflict in your relationship, help with financial problems in the marriage, and provide tools to build healthier dynamics and patterns.

 What Causes Relationship Dynamics?